Texas Survey Guide

 How much does a land survey cost in Denton County, TX?
 2026 pricing for boundary, ALTA, topographic, and elevation surveys in Denton and surrounding areas.

-Denton County is home to Denton, Lewisville, Frisco (partial), Flower Mound, The Colony, Carrollton (partial), Little Elm, Corinth and covers North Texas Blackland Prairie transitioning to the Cross Timbers; Lake Lewisville and Lake Ray Roberts are major water features; Elm Fork of the Trinity River drains through the county.
-Survey costs here reflect the county's specific terrain, deed record complexity, and level of development activity.
+Denton County is home to Denton, Lewisville, Frisco (partial), Flower Mound, The Colony, Carrollton (partial), Little Elm, and Corinth.
+North Texas Blackland Prairie transitioning to the Cross Timbers.
+Lake lewisville and lake ray roberts are major water features.
+Elm fork of the trinity river drains through the county.
+Survey costs here reflect the specific terrain, deed record history, and level of development activity in each part of the county.

 What Drives Survey Costs in Denton County